mostafa-meerzad/javascript-with-mosh/NOTES.md

 person.name;
 person.lastName;
-person.fullName(); //=> Mostafa Meerzad  // this is a normal method so we need to put a pair of parentheses person.fullName; //=> Mostafa Meerzad // this is a getter method so no need to put parentheses person.fullName = "John Smith"; // this is how to change object-property using setter method person.fullName; //=> John Smith
+person.fullName; //=> Mostafa Meerzad  // this is a normal method so we need to put a pair of parentheses person.fullName; //=> Mostafa Meerzad // this is a getter method so no need to put parentheses person.fullName = "John Smith"; // this is how to change object-property using setter method person.fullName; //=> John Smith